bravesoftdz/soccer/README.md

 ## Getting Started

-1. Download archive from [Releases](https://github.com/Zawuza/soccer/releases), unzip it into some folder and add this folder to the PATH variable
+1. Download archive from [Releases](https://github.com/Zawuza/soccer/releases), unzip it into some folder and add this folder to the PATH variable (more detailed description [here](https://github.com/Zawuza/soccer/wiki/Installation-of-soccer))

 2. Copy-paste the following into a getstarted.chosoc file (make sure it's ANSI, Unicode is not supported)